cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Prescaler
 ^^^^^^^^^
-Prescalers main objective is to scale down the frequency of the input clock with the PRESCALER_COMP amount of times. where PRESCALER_COMP is the bitfield of CFG_REG_LO CSR.
+Prescaler's main objective is to scale down the frequency of the input clock with the PRESCALER_COMP amount of times. where PRESCALER_COMP is the bitfield of CFG_REG_LO CSR.
 Prescaler generates prescaler_lo_target_reached event after PRESCALER_COMP number of clock cycles. where PRESCALER_COMP is the bitfield of CFG_REG_LO CSR. if the REF_CLK_EN_BIT in the CFG_REG_LO CSR is '1', then the prescaler will be in sync with the rising edge of the reference clock.